 Cardiopulmonary Resuscitation (CPR) is an essential life-saving skill that can significantly impact the outcome of emergency situations.
+First aid training is crucial in preparing individuals to respond effectively to emergencies before professional help arrives.
 Whether you’re a healthcare professional, a parent, or simply someone who wants to be prepared for unexpected events, understanding CPR is crucial.
+Recognized organizations such as the American Heart Association and the American Red Cross offer CPR classes to help maintain vital functions during emergencies.
 Below is an expanded and detailed guide to frequently asked questions (FAQs) about CPR to help you understand its importance, how it works, and why it’s a vital skill for everyone.

 1. What is CPR?